Today I am going to discuss one of the new blockchain platforms that are currently making waves in the cryptocurrency world – NEO.

-- They don’t know which NEO wallet generates GAS and which do not.
+- They don’t know which NEO wallet generates GAS and which does not.

 - They are not sure which NEO wallet to use.

 Where to store NEO?
-However, after due research, I have found these 8 wallets to be the best because they are safe and reliable to store your coins, and they allow NEO users to get the most out of their cryptocurrencies.
+However, after due research, I have found these 8 wallets to be the best because they are safe and reliable for storing your coins, and they allow NEO users to get the most out of their cryptocurrencies.